Know Your Watersheds

 Recycling - Many of the items we store in our homes may contain hazardous components.
 The unused or leftover products are known as "household hazardous waste" (HHW).
 If thrown in the trash, these items can contaminate our environment by affecting streams, lakes, wildlife and possibly even our drinking water.
 Fortunately, Edmond's Solid Waste Services offers a convenient and safe way to dispose of your HHW and e-waste (electronic waste).
 Please view their site for a full list of services.

 Arcadia Lake Sweep - This annual event encourages volunteers to participate in cleaning up the area surrounding Lake Arcadia.
-During last year's event (Aug.
-2015), the crew of 65 volunteers collected 126 bags of trash, plus other items like tires!
-That amounts to 666 cubic feet of waste!
+During last year's event (April 2019), a crew of 50 volunteers collected 68 bags of trash, plus other items like tires!
+That amounts to 360 cubic feet of waste!
 Additional clean-up events were organized by other groups in 2019, such as Boy Scout Troops, churches, businesses, Edmond Public Schools, and UCO.
 These groups brought 472 volunteers to Arcadia Lake and collected a total of 868 bags of trash in 2019!

 Urban Forestry Programs - The purpose of Edmond’s Urban Forestry Department is to promote, preserve, and enhance Edmond’s regional urban forest and overall environment through outreach, active forest resource management, and sustainable environmental stewardship as Edmond grows and develops.
 Urban Forestry's efforts also include increasing the urban tree canopy which plays a key role in mitigating stormwater flows, reducing heat island effects, and reducing air pollution.
 Forests are the least polluting land use, a mainstay for producing clean water and viable wildlife habitat, and a major factor in urban quality of life.

 Additional Opportunities Offered by State & Federal Agencies, & Non-Profit Organizations: